H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/MySQL.md

 > [!NOTE]
 > Also note that the default `MySQL configuration` from this repository uses `TLSv1.3` and can be used with `Public SSL/TLS CAs` as well.
 However, not all `MySQL clients` support the `TLSv1.3` protocol because they are built on `legacy systems`.
 For example, the `Navicat client's SSL/TLS protocol` for clients does not support `TLSv1.3`.

+> [!TIP]
+> When configuring TLS for `MySQL` and using a domain name through a load balancer, it is recommended to configure a network policy mechanism.
+The specifics of the network policy depend on the cloud provider.
+For instance, in GKE, when creating an external load balancer, it is possible to implement a network policy mechanism.
+In GKE, the load balancer does not matter if pods connect using a domain name; it will show the internal IPs of the pods.
+However, from external sources, it will display the real external IPs (e.g., visitor IPs).
+By configuring a network policy, you can whitelist only the pod IP range (using CIDR) to allow connections to the MySQL domain name.
+This ensures that the load balancer dedicated to MySQL remains secure.
+> Additionally, keep in mind that the approach may vary by cloud provider.
+For instance, in AWS or other cloud, you might need to configure everything from scratch for sailing ⛵ ☸.

 3. Create a persistent volume claim for MySQL storage:

    ```bash